rjachuthan/riturajwrites.github.io/content/content/digital garden.md

 ---

 These are the terms which I will be using in this digital garden of mine:[^1]
-- #🌱sapling for very rough and early ideas
+- #🌱seedling  for very rough and early ideas
 - #🌿budding for notes which have been cleaned up and clarified
 - #🌳evergreen for notes that is reasonably complete (though I still tend these over time).